hashicorp/terraform-provider-google/website/docs/r/bigquery_table.html.markdown

     parent organization or project resource for this tag key.
 Tag value is expected to be the short name, for example "Production".

-* `allow_resource_tags_on_deletion` - (Optional) If set to true, it allows table deletion when there are still resource tags attached.
-The default value is false.

-    ~>**Warning:** `allow_resource_tags_on_deletion` is deprecated and will be removed in a future major release.
-The default behavior will be allowing the presence of resource tags on deletion after the next major release.

 <a name="nested_external_data_configuration"></a>The `external_data_configuration` block supports:

 * `autodetect` - (Required) - Let BigQuery try to autodetect the schema